 Having a baby is a special and exciting experience.
-Over the course of 9 months the female body undergoes huge physical and hormonal changes that affect how your whole body functions.
+Over the course of 9 months the female body undergoes significant physical and hormonal changes that affect how your whole body functions.

 As the baby grows your posture will adapt and your centre of gravity shifts forwards.
 Your ligaments, muscles and joints adjust and stretch to accommodate these changes and keep you upright.
 A hormone called Relaxin also increases the elasticity of your ligaments during pregnancy.

-It's common for aches and pains to occur when your body is struggling to adapt to the postural changes associated with pregnancy.
-It's very normal to experience lower back pain and pelvic pain in the later trimesters, you might start to find everyday tasks such as sitting, walking and climbing stairs become uncomfortable.
+It is common for aches and pains to occur while your body is adapting to the postural changes associated with pregnancy.
+Many expectant Mums experience back pain and pelvic pain in the later trimesters, you might start to find everyday tasks such as sitting, walking and climbing stairs become uncomfortable.

-Osteopathy is a gentle practice that works to correct any alignment issues, improve joint mobility and ease tight muscles, ultimately relieving pain and tensions.
+Osteopathy is a gentle practice that works to balance any alignment issues, improve joint mobility and ease tight muscles; ultimately relieving pain and tensions.